Babies should get new drug that prevents RSV, CDC panel says

 The drug, developed by AstraZeneca and Sanofi, is expected to be ready in the fall before the RSV season, typically November through March.
 In the U.S., about 58,000 children younger than 5 are hospitalized for RSV each year and several hundred die.

 A panel of outside advisers to the Centers for Disease Control and Prevention recommended the one-time shot for infants born just before or during the RSV season and for those less than 8 months old before the season starts.
-They also recommended a dose for some older babies, 8 months to 19 months old, those who are at high risk of a serious illness from RSV.
+They also recommended a dose for some 8- to 19-months-olds at higher risk of a serious illness from RSV.

 The CDC director was expected to sign off on the panel's recommendations.